Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: May 2023

 - Are pregnant or planning to get pregnant, as Mayzent may cause fetal harm.
 Contraception should be used during and until 10 days after the last dose.

 - Have a history of hypersensitivity to siponimod

 - Take certain medications including anti-neoplastic, immunosuppressive, or immunomodulatory drugs, because use of Mayzent at the same time can have unintended effects.

 People with the above conditions should be monitored closely while taking Mayzent.
 It is not recommended for use in patients with a CYP2C9*3/*3 genotype.1

 The presence of varicella zoster antibodies should be tested before starting Mayzent.
 If not present, the varicella zoster (VZV) vaccine should be given prior to treatment.
 Live attenuated vaccines should be avoided while taking Mayzent and for 4 additional weeks after stopping treatment.1

-For additional details, read the full prescribing information of Mayzent.
-Prescribing information is available here.
+For more information, read the full prescribing information of Mayzent.